 As we welcome in the month of June, and the much anticipated “daze of summer”.
 I can’t help but dream of white sandy beaches, coastal breezes and the cerulean blue waters the sea.
-This summer I decided to added a little seaside beach vibe of my own, to my dinning room and created my own beachside retreat with my Summer Sea Glass Tablescape.
+This summer I decided to added a little seaside beach vibe of my own, to my dining room and created my own beachside retreat with my Summer Sea Glass Tablescape.

-My love for seaglass started about 10 years ago, when I discovered a super talented jewelry designer at the temporaries of America’s Mart, that used seaglass as her medium, and the rest is history.
-Now every time I go to the beach my eyes comb through the sand in hopes of finding the highly sough after seaglass.
+My love for sea glass started about 10 years ago, when I discovered a super talented jewelry designer in the temporary section of America’s Mart.
+She sea glass was her medium, and the rest is history.
+Now every time I go to the beach my eyes comb through the sand in hopes of finding the highly sough after sea glass treasure.

 A naturally produced sea glass (“genuine sea glass”) originates as pieces of glass from broken bottles, broken tableware, or even shipwrecks, which are rolled and tumbled in the ocean for years until all of their edges are rounded off, and the slickness of the glass has been worn to a frosted appearance.
 The most common colors are cobalt blue, lime green, emerald green, and aqua blue, as seen here in the glass buoy’s.